6 steps to build a neural network in OpenNN

 ModelSelection model_selection(&training_strategy);

-In this example, we want to optimize the number of neurons in the network architecture using the «neuron selection» algorithm:
+In this example, we want to optimize the number of neurons in the hidden layer using the neurons selection algorithm:

 // Perform neurons selection